Cream of Mushroom Soup

 This post may contain affiliate links.
 Read my full disclosure policy.

-In the fall, and especially when the holidays roll around, most grocers sell wild mushrooms in packages that are washed, sliced, and ready to cook, making this cream of mushroom soup easy to whip up.
+In the fall, and especially when the holidays roll around, most grocers sell wild mushrooms in packages that are washed, sliced, and ready to cook, making this cream of mushroom soup recipe easy to whip up.
 The secret to the soup’s wonderful flavor is that some of the wine is added at the end—meaning it’s not cooked off—which adds bright flavor that cuts through the earthiness of the mushrooms and richness of the cream.
-This is one of my favorite soup recipes for holiday meals—it’s creamy and flavorful, yet not so rich that it spoils everyone’s appetite.
-But it’s also the perfect choice for a cozy lunch or light dinner.
+This is one of my favorite soup recipes for entertaining—it’s creamy and flavorful, yet not so rich that it spoils everyone’s appetite.
+It’s also the perfect choice for a cozy lunch or light dinner.

 What You’ll Need To Make Cream of Mushroom Soup

-- Mixed Wild Mushrooms: The heart of the soup, these mushrooms have wonderful varied textures and deep, earthy flavors.
-Each type contributes its unique taste profile, from the meaty texture of portobellos to the delicate flavor of oysters.
+• Mixed Wild Mushrooms: These mushrooms have wonderful varied textures and deep, earthy flavor.
+Each type contributes a unique flavor, from the meaty texture of portobellos to the delicate flavor of oysters.

-- White Wine: Adds acidity, depth, and brightness to the soup, balancing the richness of the other ingredients.
+• White Wine: Adds acidity, depth, and brightness to the soup, balancing the richness of the other ingredients.
+If you’re avoiding alcohol, you can omit the wine and add a squeeze of fresh lemon juice to the soup just before serving.

-- Chicken Broth: The liquid base of the soup, the broth enriches the soup with a savory depth.
+• Chicken Broth: Enriches the soup with a savory depth.

-- Heavy Cream: Brings a luxurious creaminess and richness to the soup, softening the earthy tones of the mushrooms and balancing the acidity from the wine.
+• Heavy Cream: Lends creaminess and richness to the soup, softening the earthy tones of the mushrooms and balancing the acidity from the wine.

 Step-by-Step Instructions

-In a large pot melt the butter over medium-low heat.
+Melt the butter in a large pot over medium-low heat.
 Add the shallots and cook, stirring occasionally, until softened, about 4 minutes.

-Add the mushrooms, ¼ cup of the wine, chicken broth, salt and pepper.
+Mix in the mushrooms, ¼ cup of the wine, chicken broth, salt, and pepper.

 Bring to a boil, then lower the heat and simmer, uncovered, for 15 minutes, until the mushrooms are tender.

-Using a slotted spoon, remove about 2 large ladlefuls of the mushrooms and set aside (don’t worry if there are some shallots mixed in there).
+Use a slotted spoon to remove about 2 large ladlefuls of mushrooms and set them aside (a few shallots mixed in is fine)—you’ll stir these in at the end.

 Stir in the cream, the remaining ¼ cup of wine, the thyme, the sage, and the reserved mushrooms.